-On completing the programme students should:
+On completing the programme students should be able to demonstrate:

+- A1.
+A knowledge and understanding of core business areas within an international context (finance, marketing, organisational behaviour/ human resource management, strategy, operations, information and knowledge management and leadership) as subjects of academic study and as practical activities. - A2.
+A detailed understanding of the issues and problems appropriate to international business management. - A3.
+An advanced understanding of how to evaluate critically ideas, concepts and practices related to business and management.

+A.4

-- A1.A knowledge and understanding of core business areas within an international context (finance, marketing, organisational behaviour/human resource management, strategy, operations, information and knowledge management and leadership) as subjects of academic study and as practical activities. - A2.A detailed understanding of the issues and problems appropriate to international business management. - A3.
-An advanced understanding of how to evaluate critically ideas, concepts and practices related to business and management. - A4.A knowledge of the business environments and the institutions including business firms, governments, international organisations and the markets in which businesses operate. - A5.Key research in the disciplines studied (including engagement with cutting-edge research by members of staff where relevant.) - A6.
-Through elective modules an advanced knowledge and understanding of specialist areas within business. - A7.An advanced understanding of the integration of the functional elements within an organisation. - A8.An advanced understanding of how to apply the knowledge gained to real organisational problems.
+- A4.
+Knowledge of business environments and how environmental components differ across countries and institutions, including business firms, governments, international organisations and the markets in which they operate. - A5.
+Key research in the disciplines studied (including engagement with cuttingedge research by members of staff where relevant.) - A6.
+Through elective modules an advanced knowledge and understanding of specialist areas within business. - A7.
+An advanced understanding of the integration of the functional elements within an organisation. - A8.
+An advanced understanding of how to apply the knowledge gained to real organisational problems. - A.9 The ability to identify ethical issues and make recommendations for appropriate courses of action.